Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 }
 ```

 Node attribute names are camelCased!
-(Because that matches more directly to JSON representation, C# function parameter name, and feels more scripting like)
+(Because that matches more directly to JSON representation, C# function parameter name, and feels more scripting like) Notice all attribute values are strictly strings!
+This applies even if the attributes are serialized as JSON.

 Certain attribute names have special meanings: